mvysny/vaadin14-boot-example-maven/README.md

    and will start in development mode.

 See [ManualJetty.java](src/main/java/com/vaadin/starter/skeleton/ManualJetty.java)
-for details on how to configure Jetty properly.
+for details on how Jetty is configured for embedded mode.

 ## Packaging for production